Skip to main content

 Seneca Lake is the deepest of the Finger Lakes, the coldest, and — we'd argue — the most interesting for wine.
 The southern half produces America's most ambitious dry Riesling, plus serious Cabernet Franc, under-the-radar Lemberger, and a growing list of smaller producers doing natural, sparkling, and orange wine the way Europe has been doing it for a century.

-We live on the western shore, about eight miles from Watkins Glen.
+We live on the eastern shore, about eight miles from Watkins Glen.
 From the Landing's dock, you are within a twenty-minute drive of more than thirty tasting rooms.
 Which is both a gift and a problem — you can't visit them all, and most of the published wine-trail lists are essentially everyone-gets-a-star.

 This is the list we actually give our guests when they ask.
 Five wineries we send people to first, a handful of deeper picks for repeat visitors, and a short note on the ones we don't recommend and why.
 It's opinionated on purpose.